Rakaa

-Rakaa Taylor, better known by his stage names Rakaa, Rakaa Iriscience, and Iriscience, is a rapper from Los Angeles, California.
+Rakaa Taylor (born June 18, 1972) better known by his stage names Rakaa, Rakaa Iriscience, and Iriscience, is a rapper from Los Angeles, California.
 He is a member of Dilated Peoples alongside Evidence and DJ Babu.

-Career
+Life and career

+His mother was a half Korean adoptee who was born in Korea during the Korean War and came to the United States at an early age.

 Rakaa released the solo debut album, Crown of Thorns, on Decon in 2010.
 It featured vocal contributions from Aloe Blacc, KRS-One, Chali 2na, Evidence, and Fashawn.
 It was produced by Exile, DJ Babu, Oh No, El-P, and The Alchemist.